ogniandantchev/Project_Plagiarism_Detection/README.md

 # Plagiarism Project, Machine Learning Deployment

+Partial fulfillment of the requirements for the Udacity [nd009t](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t)

+OD 06/2021, Sofia

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview